Single wicket cricket

 Single wicket cricket is a form of cricket played between two individuals, who take turns to bat and bowl against each other.
 The one bowling is assisted by a team of fielders, who remain as fielders at the change of innings.
 The winner is the one who scores more runs.
 There was considerable interest in single wicket during the middle part of the 18th century when it enjoyed top-class status.

 Almost never seen professionally today, it is most often encountered in local cricket clubs, in which there are a number of knockout rounds leading to a final.
-The exact rules can vary according to local practice: for example, a player might be deducted runs for an out rather than ending his or her innings.
+The exact rules can vary according to local practice: for example, a player might be deducted runs for an out rather than ending their innings.
 An innings typically is limited to two or three overs.
 When single wicket was popular in the 18th century, however, there was no overs limitation, and a player's innings ended only on his dismissal.

+The BBC Radio 4 drama The Archers features a regular single wicket competition.